 You may at any time request access to your personal information and we will (subject to the following exceptions) provide you with access to that information either by providing you with copies of the information requested, allowing you to inspect the information requested or providing you with an accurate summary of the information held.
 We will, prior to providing access in accordance with this policy, require you to provide evidence of your identity.

-c. the request for access is frivolous or vexatious;
+- the request for access is frivolous or vexatious;

-f. providing access would be unlawful;
+- providing access would be unlawful;

-g. denying access is required or authorised by or under law;
+- denying access is required or authorised by or under law;

 In the event we refuse you access to your personal information, we will provide you with an explanation for that refusal.
 If you have any concerns, you can complain.
 See ‘Making a Complaint’.

 We will endeavour to respond to any request for access within 30 days depending on the complexity of the information and/or the request.
 If your request is urgent please indicate this clearly.